-Meet Rebecca Bozym, Ph.D., associate professor of chemistry and La Roche College Distinguished Alumna.
+Meet Rebecca Bozym, Ph.D., associate professor of chemistry and La Roche University Distinguished Alumna.

 What was your professional background prior to joining the La Roche faculty?

 Prior to La Roche I was a post-doc at a small biotech startup and then a post-doc at a research lab at the University of Pittsburgh.

 What inspired you to pursue a career in chemistry?

 Late-night talks with my dad actually inspired me to pursue chemistry.
 He worked for Westinghouse and traveled all over the country as a safety inspector for the nuclear power plants.
 We would stand in the kitchen at night talking about the nuclear plants, and their structure and how things worked.
 This sparked my curiosity about all things science.